OpenSourceEconomics/respy/doc/source/tutorial.rst

 ..
 Warning::

-    Again, there is a small difference between this setup and Keane (1994).
+    Again, there is a small difference between this setup and Keane and Wolpin (1994).
 There is no automatic change in sign for the tuition and adjustment costs.
 Thus, a \$1,000 tuition cost must be specified as -1000.

 **HOME**